taneejaram/chitter-challenge/README.md

 Here this uses the Chitter.create method to interact with the database table.

 Next I added the end-point '/logged-in' which contains a form to allow users to log-in.

 My next step would be to save the username and password variables in another database table.
+And to display posts in reverse chronological order.